pablodiste/data-store/README.md

 ## Contributions

 Any suggestion and bug report is welcome, you can create issues in the github page.
 Feel free to fork it and/or send a pull request in case you want to make fixes or add any additional feature or change.
 Please create an issue in github so we can discuss the idea and collaborate.

 ## Roadmap

-- Document fetcher errors
-- Improve throttling code
+- Improve throttling code.
+Support throttling on error per fetcher call.
+- Functional builders for the source of truth.
+- Add another sample project for showcasing more features.
+- SQLDelight example and wrappers
 - Add additional testing coverage.
 - Support of Pagination, integration with Pager3 or custom implementation.
 - Support parsing of error results.
+- Support cancelling requests.
-- Retries: Support Retry-After header
+- Retries: Support 429 and Retry-After header
+- Limiter: Implement Token RateLimiter
+- Support X-Rate-Limit headers.
+- Support enabling / disabling fetcher calls based on app state, i.e. login token expiration.
 - Work in progress: Writeable Store
     - Sender Controller and library helpers
     - Error handling / Undo